xabiercidvidal/USC-TA/_sources/intro.md

 The beginning starts with a bifurcation: either we follow a **Bayes** or a **Frequentist** path.
 Being a Bayesian implies doing **integration** (sometime complicated integrals!), and being a frequentist implies either doing regressions (fits!) or **simulations**.
 But thanks to the current computing power, we can play the **frequentist game**!

-We will use Python scientic toolkits, Matplotlib, Numpy, Scipy, that are distributed with Anaconda Python.
+We will use Python scientific toolkits, Matplotlib, Numpy, Scipy, that are distributed with Anaconda Python.

 ## Table of Contents